ysmood/nokit/doc/readme.tpl.md

 # Installation

-As a lib dependency, install it locally: `npm i nokit`
+As a lib dependency, install it locally: `npm i nokit`.

 Nokit has provaided a cli tool like GNU Make.
-If you install it globally like this: `npm -g i nokit commander`, then have fun with your `nofile`, it can be js, coffee or livescript.
+If you install it globally like this:

+`npm -g i nokit commander`

+, then have fun with your `nofile`, it can be js, coffee or livescript.
 For more information goto the `CLI` section.

 # Quick Start